Use these tricks to get a laugh.

-So the names Squiggly and Aardvark both have great comedy potential because they both contain the ‘k’ sound.
-It masquerades as a ‘qu’ in Squiggly and it lurks at the end of Aardvark.
+So the names “Squiggly” and “Aardvark,” two recurring characters in the Grammar Girl example sentences, both have great comedy potential because they both contain the K sound.
+It masquerades as a QU in “Squiggly” and it lurks at the end of “Aardvark.”

 The experiment was built around a simple joke:

 There were two cows in a field.
 One said, “Moo.”
 The other one said, “I was going to say that.”